 Quick little history lesson for ya, but let’s move on to Paul Pierce.

+Some of you might not know this, but Paul Pierce got stabbed multiple times too.
 On September 25th, 2000, Paul Pierce decided to go out for a night on the town in Boston.
-Instead of a good time, he got a bottle smashed over his head and was stabbed 11 times in the face, neck, and back.
+But instead of a good time, he got a bottle smashed over his head and was stabbed 11 times in the face, neck, and back.
 His lung got pierced (Had to), and he underwent surgery to repair the damage.
 Despite all of this, Pierce didn’t miss a single game of the 2000-2001 season.

-Another thing they had in common was that they both got stabbed a bunch of times, but what a lot of people don’t know is that they actually said very similar things after the fact.
+Another thing they had in common was that they both got stabbed a bunch of times, but what a lot of people don’t know is that they also said very similar things after the fact.
 Caesar famously said, “Et tu, Brutus?” to his friend, Brutus, upon realizing that he had also played a role in stabbing him.
 Pierce echoed these words, saying, “Et tu, random guy at Buzz Nightclub?” after realizing a random guy stabbed him multiple times.
-The similarity is mind blowing, and I promise you it is true.
+The similarity is mind blowing, and I promise you it is 100% true.

 And here’s how Julius Caesar reacted to getting stabbed a bunch of times

-I’m sick of talking about this Roman prima donna, so here’s the summary of my argument: Paul Pierce is the fucking man, and Julius Caesar was a little bitch who couldn’t take a stab if his life depended on it (which it quite literally did).
+Quite frankly￼, I’m sick of talking about this Roman prima donna, so here’s the summary of my argument: Paul Pierce is the fucking man, and Julius Caesar was a little bitch who couldn’t take a stab if his life depended on it (which it quite literally did).
 How you come out of a life or death situation is what really separates the men from the boys, and Pierce is drinking champagne out of the O’Brien Trophy while Caesar is drawing in a coloring book at the kids table.
 Caesar should just stick to inventing salads, and leave the heavy lifting to true legends and stabbing survivors like Paul Pierce.
-Hey Caesar, you want The Truth?
-You can’t handle The Truth!